 Recovery after eyelid surgery is typically quick and with minor discomfort.
 Bruises and swelling around the eyelids usually begin to disappear a day or two after surgery with the help of cool compresses.
-Patients usually recover fully and can return to normal activities within 8 to 9 days.
+Patients usually recover fully and can return to normal activities near the 8 to 9 day mark after blepharoplasty.

 How much does eyelid surgery cost?

 How long does it take to recover from eyelid surgery?